NealGarcia/python-code-challenge/README.md

 # Code Challenge: More Python 🐍

-A collection of level 7 and 6 kyu Python challenges adapted from Codewars
+A collection of level 7 and 6 kyu Python challenges adapted from Codewars Katas.

 ## Shortest Word